koyeb-community/gcp-video-intelligence/README.md

 ## Summary

-GCP video intelligence is a video detection service that allows you to add Google's video analysis technology to your applications.
+GCP Video Intelligence is a video detection service that allows you to add Google's video analysis technology to your applications.
-The GCP video intelligence function allows you to detect peopele, faces, logos and labels such as locations, activities, products, in videos.
+The GCP Video Intelligence function allows you to detect peopele, faces, logos and labels such as locations, activities, products, in videos.

 This function comes with the following variants: